 - Preheat the oven to 375F.
 Flatten the turkey thigh with a meat tenderizer to an even thickness of about 1 inch.

-- Place the peas, basil, lemon zest, olive oil and seasoning into a powerful blender and blend until smooth.
-Spread the pesto on top of the turkey leg, leaving a 1-inch border at the edges.
+- Place the peas, basil, lemon zest, olive oil, and seasoning into a powerful blender and blend until smooth.
+Spread the pesto on the turkey leg, leaving a 1-inch border at the edges.